lowRISC/opentitan/hw/top_earlgrey/doc/index.md

   - AES-ECB module
   - SHA-256/HMAC module
   - Basic alert responder
-  - (stretch goal) key manager
-  - (stretch goal) emulated TRNG
+  - (coming soon) emulated TRNG entropy source
 - IO peripherals
-  - 24 multiplexable IO pads
+  - 32 multiplexable IO pads with pin multiplexing unit and pad control
-  - Two UART peripherals (using multiplexable IO)
+  - One UART peripheral (using multiplexable IO)
   - GPIO peripheral (using multiplexable IO)
-  - I2C host (using multiplexable IO)
+  - (coming soon) I2C host (using multiplexable IO)
-  - (stretch goal) I2C device (using multiplexable IO)
-  - SPI device (using fixed IO), with passthrough feature
+  - SPI device (using fixed IO)
-  - SPI host (using fixed IO), with passthrough feature
 - Other peripherals
   - Fixed-frequency timer
 - clock and reset IO and management
 - Software
   - Boot ROM implementing code signing of e-flash contents
-  - Rudimentary operating system
-  - Example applications and validation tests
+  - Bare metal applications and validation tests

 ## Description

-The netlist `top_earlgrey` is defined to contain just enough features to prove basic functionality of the Ibex RISC-V processor core on an FPGA development environment.
-The chosen features as defined include code space for boot and application, UART for terminal communication, and GPIO for basic outside-world driving and receiving.
+The netlist `top_earlgrey` contains the features listed above, proving basic functionality of the Ibex RISC-V processor core on an FPGA development environment, with a suite of peripherals and memories.
-Potential features include SPI communication for boot-time code loading, but the fallback is to use JTAG, or have the FPGA environment push code into the SRAM before reset and have the processor boot from there.

-The netlist `top_earlgrey` is defined to contain enough features to prove some security functionality heading towards the final OpenTitan definition, working in an FPGA development environment.
-The chosen features add on top of the basic proof-of-concept functionality of the 0.1 netlist, adding in I2C and SPI host peripheral functionality, secure boot using ROM and emulated e-flash macros, some cryptography basics in AES and SHA/HMAC, and the beginnings of some physical defense in the alert responder.
-As a stretch goal - depending upon schedule and staffing realities - it adds an emulated TRNG (a digital wrapper around a behavioral model representing an analog design) and a key manager.
-On the IO side, it adds multiplexable IO pins to show the flexible routing concepts there, but still retains external clock and reset control rather than fundamentally secure internally generated clock and reset structures.
-Another primary improvement in 0.5 is the methodology that generates the chip itself.
-Rather than a hand-crafted top-level netlist, the top is stitched together with a script that reads content files in `hjson` that describe the full design.
+The functionality as specified at this point in time is an incomplete subset of the final functionality required to meet OpenTitan root of trust goals.
+This specification will continue to grow to add those features as the contents of the repository are updated.

+The center of the Earl Grey design is the Ibex RISC-V compliant processor.
+The code for Ibex is developed in its own [lowRISC repo](http://github.com/lowrisc/ibex), and is [*vendored in*]({{< relref "doc/ug/vendor_hw.md" >}}) to this repository.
+Surrounding Ibex is a suite of *Comportable* peripherals that follow the [Comportability Guidelines]({{< relref "doc/rm/comportability_specification" >}}) for lowRISC peripheral IP.
+Each of these IP has its own specification.
+See the table produced in the [hardware documentation page]({{< relref "hw" >}}) for links to those specifications.

+At this time, the top-level netlist for earlgrey is a combination of hand-written SystemVerilog RTL with auto-generated sections for wiring of comportability interfaces.
+There is a script for this auto-generation, centered around the top-level descriptor file `top_earlgrey.hjson` found in the repository.
+A full definition of this descriptor file, its features, and related scripting is forthcoming.
-This script (or set of scripts) generates the interconnecting crossbar (via `TLUL`) as well as the instantiations at the top level.
+This tooling generates the interconnecting crossbar (via `TLUL`) as well as the instantiations at the top level.
-It also feeds into the document generation to ensure that the chosen address locations are documented automatically using the data in the source files.
+It also feeds into this document generation to ensure that the chosen address locations are documented automatically using the data in the source files.

 # Theory of Operations